GertMadsen/WebScraper/README.md

 ### Warning:
 * Large depth value will result in a long scraping runtime.
+* For testing use a depth less than 4 to ensure a short runtime.

 ### Plot example for http://www.dr.dk/ with a depth of 3: